MCT-master/mct-master.github.io/_posts/2023-04-25-tryb-comparing-representations.md

 ## Piano roll
 Being the most computational heavy seems to be paying off in terms of results.
 This method has managed to generate the most melodic melodies, it seems to be the most on beat, and often uses silence to make cool beats or dynamic sounding melodies.
-But it is still a varying model, and does often make vauge music.
+But it is still a varying model, and does often make vague music.
 It very often only wants to pick either silence or the same note as the previous note.
-Therefore I had to implement some randomness to choose wheter it should pick its best note, or if it should choose a note that it deems the next or third best.
-Another problem is that it often sounds like it does not have any goal, while it often picks notes that are somewhat musically reasonable, it can struggles making music that feels intentional.
-I belive this is by part the results of using a LSTM.
+Therefore I had to implement some randomness to choose whether it should pick its best note, or if it should choose a note that it deems the next or third best.
+Another problem is that it often sounds like it does not have any goal, while it often picks notes that are somewhat musically reasonable, it can struggle making music that feels intentional.
+I believe this is in part the result of using a LSTM.

 <figure style="float: none">
 	<audio controls>